Denomica/Denomica.Cosmos/Denomica.Cosmos.Odata/readme.md

 ## Versions

+### v2.0.1

+- Fixed an issue where sorting on properties with reserved keywords caused an error.
+In this update, all field names are now property formatted as `c["PropertyName"]`, ensuring compatibility with Cosmos DB reserved keywords.

+#### Known Issues in v2.0.1

+- Same issues as in v2.0.0 with filtering on enumeration properties.

 ### v2.0.0

 - Updated reference from [`Denomica.Cosmos.Extensions`](https://www.nuget.org/packages/Denomica.Cosmos.Extensions) to [`Denomica.Cosmos`](https://www.nuget.org/packages/Denomica.Cosmos).
 The new reference provides more or less the same functionality, but the namespaces have changed, so this must be considered as a breaking change.
 Hence the major version is updated.